zaid-khan-byte/zaid-khan/README.md

 # zaid-khan
-this is my first github
+this is my first git reposetory author = zaidkhan